lawrennd/old_talks/_ml/includes/naive-bayes.md

 \code{Gaussian}

-The final model parameter is the prior probability of the positive class, $\pi$, which is computed by maximum likelihood.
+\notes{The final model parameter is the prior probability of the positive class, $\pi$, which is computed by maximum likelihood.}

 \code{prior = float(y_train.sum())/len(y_train)}